ProductBuilders/productbuilders/docs/contribute.md

 ## Recognition

-All contributors will be acknowledged in the book's [Contributors](/contributors) section.
+All contributors will be acknowledged in the guide's [Contributors](/contributors) section.
 We believe in giving credit to everyone who helps make this resource better!

 ## Questions?

-If you have any questions about contributing, please [open an issue](https://github.com/angshu-min-js/productbuilders/issues/new) on GitHub.
+If you have any questions about contributing, please [open an issue](https://github.com/angshu-min-js/productbuilders/issues/new) on GitHub or reach out to [Angshuman Gupta](https://github.com/angshu-min-js) directly.